ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-11-linear-regression.md

 The larger the difference in slopes or regression coefficients, larger the interaction effect on the response.

-📌 **Note**: Higher-order interactions between variables are possible.
-One can create interaction terms for numerical continuous as well as categorical variables.
+📌 **Note**: Higher-order interactions are possible.
+One can create interaction terms for numerical [continuous](https://janhove.github.io/posts/2017-06-26-continuous-interactions/) as well as categorical variables.
 By using interaction terms, one can make the specification of a linear model more flexible which can result in a better fit to the data and better predictive performance of the model.

 -----